Package 'tidyselect'

 #> # i 296 more rows

-If any of the variable is missing from the data frame, that's an error:
+If any of these variables are missing from the data frame, that's an error:

 starwars %>% select(all_of(vars))